-The arranging of cricket matches was one of the earliest social functions of the Bank; the minutes of the first Staff Socials Committee recording that a fixture with the Bank’s Auditors was to be held on July 19th 1928.
+The arranging of cricket matches was one of the earliest social functions of the Bank, and a club seems to have been formed in 1923.
+The minutes of the first Staff Socials Committee recorded that a fixture with the Bank’s Auditors was to be held on July 19th 1928.
 That committee requested that Mr F W Parsonage should make the necessary arrangements.
 Fred Parsonage was to figure largely in the Bank’s cricket teams, as a player, official, and supporter, over the next thirty-odd years.

 This first game appears to have been hosted by the Auditors (Agar, Bates, Neal & Co), as a subsequent Staff Socials Committee resolved that an application should be made for the sum of £7-10s-0d from the Staff Welfare Fund “to cover the expenses of hiring a suitable ground and providing hospitality in the way of tea, it being the Bank’s turn to entertain”.
 This return fixture was held on August 8th 1929.

 The match against the Auditors appears to have become an annual fixture, but there is no reference in the minutes of the Socials Committee to any other games being arranged.
 However, the 1929 minutes refer to the “Bank Cricket Club” with reference to a Welfare Fund grant of £5: “that application be made for two sums of £2-10s-10d each to provide a prize for the leading batsmen and leading bowlers at the end of the season”.

 At this time, a Sports Club existed for employees of Birmingham Corporation, and inter-departmental golf matches and tennis tournaments were being held, so it is likely that the Cricket Club’s season consisted of matches against other Corporation departments.
 However, at the Socials Committee meeting of May 8th 1933, Mr Parsonage reported that: “there was some doubt as to whether or not the Cricket Club would continue”.